siddharth-sekhar/binance-analytics-app/README.md

 ## Roadmap

-- Alert evaluation hooked to analytics stream and UI notifications
+- Persist OHLCV uploads to disk and allow deletion/management
-- Persisted resampled bars and configurable retention
+- Configurable backtest parameters and trade accounting
 - Dockerfiles and compose for one‑command startup
 - Environment‑based config for API base and ports